WiIIiam278/HuskClaims/README.md

 </p>
 <br/>

-**HuskClaims** is a clean, cross-server compatible grief prevention plugin that you already know how to use.
+**HuskClaims** is a clean, cross-server compatible grief prevention plugin/mod for Spigot/Paper and Fabric servers that you already know how to use.
 HuskClaims will bring claiming on your server into the 2020s with intuitive chat menus, cross-server synchronisation support, modern display block visualisation, user group and LuckPerms role trust management, and much more &mdash; achieved through a modular, performant design.

 ## Features
 **⭐ Works cross-server** &mdash; Works seamlessly cross-server.
 Manage/accrue claim blocks and list claims globally.